Apply to the Mentor Program

 The adult classes that we teach are called TECH classes (Technology Empowerment for Chapel Hill), and we run them through a joint program with the local organization, CEF (the Community Empowerment Fund) to provide people with reduced-priced laptops after coming to our sessions and then completing a test, which we grade.
 As a mentor, you will help the participants of our program learn the skills they need to pass the test and find jobs and information while improving their overall lifestyle with the help of technology.

 The children are taught similar skills through our fun curriculum that allows us to bring out their imaginative side with the help of technology.
 We allow them to create an interesting concept or invention which they can then enhance by using our easy-to-learn, kid-oriented computer operating system, Ubermix.
-We are hoping to begin teaching the kids at the Emily K Center the fundamentals of web design and the kids at the Fun Friday centers about animation.
-Mentors do not need to be familiar with either of these before applying.
+Mentors do not need to be familiar with the system before applying.

 If you would like to join the mentor program:

 How Do I Apply?

 The Mentor Program application is now open for the 2014 Spring Semester, you can apply here.

 What Are the TECH Classes Like?

 We will pair you up with a participant before beginning the program.
 You will then work with this participant from their first computer class until you hand them their newly acquired computer.

 Participants start at all different skill levels, so, to help them out the most, you’ll need to know where to start from.
 We will give you possible suggestions of where to begin at our orientation session.
 For 2014 Spring Semester, these will be held the weeks of Monday, January 13 and Monday January, 20.
 See the calendar for the schedule of all classes.